-5.18 Gillespie Primary School has a strict and well respected uniform for students.
-As part of the ethos of the school staff should present a positive and professional image to all our students at all times.
+- 5.26.
+As part of the ethos of the school staff should present a positive and professional image of the school. - 5.27.
+The manner in which employees present themselves at work directly affects the school's image, their colleagues, parents and the service and should be appropriate for the work they are carrying out for the school.
+Therefore, employees are required to: - Be clean, tidy, presentable and professional at all times and comply with the requirements of the school in relation to appropriate dress for their service and work role - Always wear uniform or protective clothing if these have been issued, or made available for particular tasks, and make sure that these are clean and in good repair - Always have regard to the health and safety implications of what they wear e.g. wear protective clothing. - 5.28.
+Employees may follow the traditions of their ethnic/cultural/religious background provided they do not give rise to health and safety risks.
+If there is any need for clarity on what is approriate or safe, this must be discussed with the Line Manager/Headteacher to make sure there are no health and safety or other implications.
+Advice should be sought from Schools HR.

-- 5.19 The manner in which employees present themselves at work directly affects the school's image, their colleagues, parents and the service and should be appropriate for the work they are carrying out for the school.
-Therefore, employees are required to: - Be clean, tidy, presentable and professional at all times and comply with the requirements of the school in relation to appropriate dress for their service and work role - always wear uniform or protective clothing if these have been issued, or made available for particular tasks, and make sure that these are clean and in good repair - always have regard to the health and safety implications of what they wear e.g. wear protective clothing. - 5.20 Employees may follow the traditions of their ethnic/cultural/religious background provided they are safe and appropriate to the job.
-This must be discussed with the Headteacher to make sure there are no health and safety or other implications.
-Advice should be sought from Schools HR. - 5.21 Employees may be asked to remove excessive piercings or cover tattoos while at school, to promote the ethos of the school and present a positive and professional image to all our students at all times.
-The Headteacher will discuss this with the Employee.
-Advice can be sought from Schools HR. - 5.22 The Headteacher/ line managers and middle / senior leaders must: - Explain to all employees the importance of being dressed appropriately i.e. presenting a positive and professional image, as part of creating productive and aspirational work environment - Meet with employees if s/he is not dressed in a way which presents a positive and professional image.
+- 5.29.
+The Headteacher/ line managers and middle / senior leaders must: - Explain to all employees the importance of being dressed appropriately i.e. presenting a positive and professional image, as part of creating a productive and aspirational work environment - Meet with employees if s/he is not dressed in a way which presents a positive and professional image.
 If this is not resolved satisfactorily, then the school may use the disciplinary policy.